Lunilux24/Homelab/Productivity Stack/README.md

 ```

 In order to remount the drive, I needed to reboot the server due to the drive being "busy".
 I wasn't able to pinpoint what was using the drive so a quick reboot solved the problem.

+## Setting Up LiveSync for Obsidian

+Setting up LiveSync for Obsidian involved installing the plugin from the Obsidian community plugins tab and then configuring it to sync with my Nextcloud instance.